awslabs/clickstream-analytics-on-aws/docs/en/upgrade.md

 4. Customize the date range as desired, and execute the following SQL in the editor to migrate events from the past 180 days, or any number of days up to the present, to the new tables.

     ```sql
-    -- please replace `<app-id>` with your actual app id
+    -- please replace <app-id> with your actual app id
-    -- update the day range based on your needs
+    -- update the day range(180 days in below example) based on your needs
     CALL "<app-id>".sp_migrate_data_to_v2(180);
     ```